rahulmehra2005/PONG-GAME-COMPLETE/README.md

 Conclusion

 Pong game project is a testament to creative game development, blending nostalgia with innovation.
 It starts as a classic but evolves into a feature-packed experience with power-ups, obstacles, and effects that add strategy and excitement.
 With 11 well-structured files, it's extensible—future updates could add online multiplayer or more events.
-If you share it (e.g., on GitHub), it could attract players looking for a fresh take on Pong.
-If you need code snippets, tweaks, or expansions (e.g., more power-ups), let me know!
-Great work on this project!